manos-saratsis/mintlify-docs/user-facing-docs/orchestrai-dev-dev-feature-guides.md

 I'll analyze the source code to create a comprehensive how-to guide for generating documentation with OrchestrAI.

 <thinking>
-Let me examine the AIDocumentationSpecialistPanel component to understand the documentation generation workflow.
+Let me examine the AIDocumentationSpecialistPanel component to understand the documentation generation workflow:

-Key findings from the code:
-1. The panel supports two actions: 'create' (new documentation) and 'migrate' (existing documentation)
+1. The panel supports two actions: 'migrate' (existing docs) and 'create' (from scratch)
-2. Documentation scopes available: User Facing, Internal Developer, and SBOM
+2. Users can select documentation scopes: User Facing, Internal Developer, SBOM
-3. User Facing has specific content structure options: intro, tutorials, howTo, reference, concepts, troubleshooting, releaseNotes
+3. For User Facing docs, users can customize content structure (intro, tutorials, how-to, reference, concepts, troubleshooting, release notes)
-4. Repository selection with full repo or specific commit scope
+4. Users can select repositories and choose between full repo or specific commit analysis
-5. Custom instructions can override default workspace configuration (marked as "Priority")
+5. Users can provide custom instructions that take priority over default settings
+6. The process involves:
+   - Product analysis
+   - Documentation generation following selected structure
+   - Code deployment to repository
-6. Configuration requires: repository, folder setup in workflow settings
+7. Configuration requirements: documentation repository and folder must be set in workflow settings
-7. Files are generated as markdown files with customizable filenames
-8. Documentation is committed to the configured repository
+8. The generated files are deployed to the configured repository location

-9. Task explanation can optionally be added at the top of files
-10. Credit system applies (daily/monthly limits)
-11. Progress dialog shows the generation process
-12. Results can be viewed after completion
+Key features I need to document:
+- How to create documentation from scratch
+- Selecting User Facing content structure
+- Using custom instructions
+- Repository selection and scope
+- The deployment process
 </thinking>

 <read_file>